backstage/backstage/.changeset/bright-panthers-leave.md

 '@backstage/backend-app-api': patch
 ---

-Added a new health service which adds new endpoints for health checks.
+Added a new Root Health Service which adds new endpoints for health checks.